Looking for the best WordPress hosting service?

 - SiteGround refuses to oversell their server space.
 Overselling has become a massive, industry-wide problem that’s killed the service and performance of all the EIG companies.

-- I’ve hosted Power Moves and Weak Moves on SiteGround for two years, and my site has been down for a total of about 10 minutes.
+- I’ve hosted Weak Moves on SiteGround for three years, and my site has been down for a total of about 10 minutes.
 That’s ridiculously efficient.

 - They have start-up fees for new dedicated servers and other premium accounts.
 I hate the start-up fee business model for any business, whether it’s a gym membership or a hosting account.
 Do you want my money, or not?